esabear/as3-utility/README.md

 My handy tool to create flash applications.
+(Since it was built long time ago, it's not so pretty and maybe won't be maintained any more.)